-A 25x25x2 Mpc* slice through a multi billion numerical simulation of cosmic structure formation.
+A 25x25x2 Mpc* slice through a numerical simulation of cosmic structure formation.
 Brighter colors mark denser regions.
 [Courtesy N-Body Shop at UW-Seattle, Department of Astronomy.]

 By analogy, to appreciate quantized spacetime we can use WiFi.
 WiFi is radiation found everywhere in our world and used for internet communication.
 It is quantized at specific channels near 2.4 GHz and 5 GHz.
 Each channel is at a different frequency.
 Its quantization allows every channel to be unique.

 Q: How “big” is a 5GHz WiFi quantum (photon)?

 A: Photons (quanta of radiation) have no mass, but they each have kinetic energy,

 E = hf = hc/λ.
 Here, h = 6.626 x 10–34 Joule-second is Planck’s constant.

 A 5GHz photon has Energy = hf = 3.31 x 10–32 J

 A 5GHz photon has Length = c/f = 0.6 mm (millimetres)